SamsungSAILMontreal/ForestDiffusion/README.md

 We list the important hyperparameters below, their default values, and how to tune them:

 ```
+n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 will reduce training speed, but reduce memory load)
 y_label = None # provide the outcome variable if it is categorical for improved performance by training separate models per class; cannot contain missing values
 bin_indexes = [] # vector that indicates which column is binary
 cat_indexes = [] # vector that indicates which column is categorical (>=3 categories)